Have you ever been confused by a bug report that someone has logged in to your web application? You need user session replay…

 By turning user session replay on in your widget settings, you’ll be able to see issues from your website and application exactly as they happened.
 It’s a real time-saver for your entire team.

 Not yet a Userback customer?
 No worries.
-Get started with a free account and start collecting feedback with a user session replay today!
+Get started with aand start collecting feedback with a user session replay today!